robinmin/xally/README.md

 (v0.0.4)

 X-Ally is an AI-based TUI (aka Terminal User Interface) tool that helps people do things more elegantly.
-So far it has been integrated with the APIs of openai and deepl.
+So far it has been integrated with the APIs from [openai.com](https://openai.com/) and [deepl.com](https://www.deepl.com/).

 #### Installation
-You can directly download the latest version of X-Ally from [here](https://github.com/robinmin/xally/releases/tag/v0.0.4).
+You can directly download the latest version of X-Ally from [here](https://github.com/robinmin/xally/releases/).
 If you also use macOS, you can install the latest version X-Ally via brew as shown below:

 ```bash
 brew tap robinmin/homebrew-tap